amphoradata/samples/glaze_dashboard/README.md

 #### Setup the router and auth callback

-Wrap your application component in the BrowserRouter component, then
+Wrap your application component in the BrowserRouter component, then handle a callback to your callback path (in this case `#/callback`), and pass the cleaned up parameters into the <CallbackPage />.
+This component handles the last part of the authentication for you.

 [App.tsx](app/src/App.tsx)